 My resume does not mention this at all and only focuses on my technical abilities as a developer & devop, which are primarily around developing C++, C, python software and building infrastructure as code with Ansible and OpenStack.
 But it is the first topic of a cover letter or during an interview, because it so often is a blocker.
 People are surprised (it is an unusual requirement) but they are always sympathetic because I made this commitment two decades ago and most of them actually consider the possibility instead of discarding my application right away.

-While writing only Free Software is an easy requirement to understand (the license of the code is under a Free Software license and published to the general public), using only Free Software is fuzzy and raises practical problems.
+While writing only Free Software is an easy requirement to understand ( the code is under a Free Software license and published to the general public), using only Free Software is fuzzy and raises practical problems.
 I could refuse to use an ATM because it contains software that is not Free Software or to take a train for the same reason (the TGV in France contains a lot of software, some of it Free Software but not all of it).
 I could also only use a laptop with libreboot, connect to an internet provider known to only use Free Software and visit websites exclusively running with Free Software.
 While some people chose this path and I admire their dedication very much, I’m not as determined as they are.
 Instead I chose to focus on:

 - Installing only Free Software on my laptop and mobile.